College Transfer Pathway

 6. A student may change his or her program of study major with approval of the high school principal or his/her designee and the college’s chief student development administrator.

-7. With approval of the high school principal or his/her designee and the college’s chief student development administrator, a student may enroll in both a College Transfer Pathway program of study and a Career Technical Education program of study.
+7. With approval of the high school principal or his/her designee and the college’s chief student development administrator, a student may enroll in both a College Transfer Pathway program of study and a Career and Technical Education Pathway program of study.